jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But in truth, there were no angles and no gremlins.
 Stuttering is an anxiety disorder.
 So what really happened is amazing.

 What should have been extremely stressful, the crowds, the soldiers, his lost royalty, and his chopping block; were Charles' freedom.
-He was 100 percent positive nobles had the divine right to rule.
+He was 100 percent positive nobles had the divine right to rule until the end of time.

 Everyone who said otherwise had gone mad, and why should anyone be anxious around madmen who've already committed to murdering you?
 Why be anxious around people who'll never get it?
 Without any interaction possible, there can be no anxiety.
 Charles' last words were him basically talking to himself, or to one of his dogs.

 We do our best to understand history with songs, books, and images.
 But we can't time travel.
 Nor can go into Julius Caesar's or Cleopatra's minds and fully understand their motives.

 But, by luck or good fortune, I can go into Charles' mind at this historic moment.
 And one of history's most evil Antagonist Kings was a completely moral man.
-He had no hate in his heart.
-No deception to hide.
+He had no hate in his heart, no deception to hide.
 In fact, it was his genuine morality that killed the gremlin.

-Thinking he was the best leader for the people is the only way he could have spoken a word on that scaffold.
+It's the only way he could have spoken a word on that scaffold.

 Charles was a victim.
 A regular person told he was king.
 When he was told to throw that away, it was like being asked to wake up from the Matrix with no experience with frontline pain to prompt the awakening.